Martini-Force-Field-Initiative/CopenhagenWorkshop2024/Tutorial_1/README.md

 #### 8.3 Final considerations
 <hr>

-* Mapping of some chemical groups, especially when done at higher resolutions (*e.g.*, in aromatic rings), can vary based on the proximity of functional groups.
+* Bead assignment of some chemical groups, especially when done at higher resolutions (*e.g.*, in aromatic rings), can vary based on the proximity of functional groups.
 The rule of thumb is that such perturbations may require a shift of ±1 in the degree of polarity of the bead in question.

 * Take inspiration from already-developed models when trying to build a Martini 3 molecule for a new small molecule.
-Several examples can be found on the [Martini 3 small molecule GitHub repo](https://github.com/ricalessandri/Martini3-small-molecules/blob/main/models/martini_v3.0.0_small_molecules_v1.itp).
+Several examples can be found on the [Martini 3 small molecule GitHub repo](https://github.com/ricalessandri/Martini3-small-molecules/blob/main/models/martini_v3.0.0_small_molecules_v1.itp) and MAD [MAD website](https://mad.ibcp.fr/explore).

 Besides hydrogen bonding labels ("d" for donor, and "a" for acceptor), electron polarizability labels are also made available in Martini 3: these mimic electron-rich (label "e") or electron-poor (label "v", for "vacancy") regions of aromatic rings.
 Such labels have been tested to a less extended degree than "d"/"a" labels, but have shown great potentials in applications involving aedamers <sup>[[1]](#references)</sup>.
 In the case of 1-ethylnaphthalene, the "e" label may be used to describe bead number 4 (at the center of the naphthalene moiety) and bead number 1 (because connected to an electron-donating group such as -CH2CH3).